Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Analysis

 where $\sigma_\text{add}$ is the intrinsic scatter in $\log R_\text{dust}$.

-To infer the putative variations of the dust innermost radius along with the long-term optical variability of Mrk~590, we converted the SDSS light curves to the V-band AGN light curve as follows.
-First, the $g$- and $r$-band AGN light curves were derived by subtracting the host galaxy flux contribution given in Section~\ref{sec:host_estimate_sdss} (3.373 and 7.538~mJy) from the SDSS $g$- and $r$-band $\phi8''.3$ aperture flux light curves, respectively.
-The $V$-band [5,500~\AA\ ($1+z$)] AGN light curve was then estimated by linearly interpolating between the $g$-band (4,686~\AA) and $r$-band (6,165~\AA) AGN light curves.
-After the Galactic extinction correction ($A_V = 0.101$~mag), the $V$-band AGN light curve was converted to $V$-band luminosity using the luminosity distance of $d_L = 107$~Mpc (Section~\ref{sec:2}).\footnote{If we adopt the galaxy peculiar velocity uncertainty of 500~km~s$^{-1}$, as assumed by \cite{ben13}, the uncertainty of the luminosity distance of Mrk~590 is $7$~Mpc.
+To infer the putative variations in the dust innermost radius along with the long-term optical variability of Mrk~590, we use the $g$- and $r$-band SDSS light curves to generate a pseudo $V$-band AGN light curve as follows.
+First, the $g$- and $r$-band AGN light curves are derived by subtracting the host galaxy flux contribution given in Section~\ref{sec:host_estimate_sdss} ($3.373 \pm 0.029$~mJy and $7.538 \pm 0.047$~mJy) from the SDSS $g$- and $r$-band $\phi8''.3$ aperture flux light curves, respectively.
+Considering the flat AGN disk continuum spectrum (i.e., $\alpha_{\nu} \sim 0$), the $V$-band [5500~\AA\ ($1+z$)] AGN light curve is then estimated by linearly interpolating between the $g$-band (4,686~\AA) and $r$-band (6,165~\AA) AGN light curves.
+After the Galactic extinction correction ($A_V = 0.101$~mag), the $V$-band AGN light curve is converted to $V$-band luminosity using the luminosity distance of $d_L = 107$~Mpc (Section~\ref{sec:2}).
+If we adopt the galaxy peculiar velocity uncertainty of 500~km~s$^{-1}$, as assumed by \cite{ben13}, the uncertainty of the luminosity distance of Mrk~590 is $7$~Mpc.
 This introduces 0.03~dex uncertainty on $\log R_\text{dust}$ that is negligible compared with the intrinsic scatter of 0.14~dex in the dust radius$-$luminosity relationship [Eq.~(\ref{lag_lum})].
-In this work, we ignored the uncertainty in the luminosity distance of Mrk~590.
-Moreover, the 0.14~dex intrinsic scatter in Eq.~(\ref{lag_lum}) already includes the effects of the peculiar velocity uncertainties on the dust radius$-$luminosity relationship for 17 Seyfert galaxies.}
+In this work, we ignore the uncertainty in the luminosity distance of Mrk~590.
+Moreover, the 0.14~dex intrinsic scatter in Eq.~(\ref{lag_lum}) already includes the effects of the peculiar velocity uncertainties on the dust radius$-$luminosity relationship for 17 Seyfert galaxies.